ledrui/Behavioral-cloning-deep-learning/writeup_template.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and driving in the opposite direction to balance the number of left and right turns.

 For details about how I created the training data, see the next section.